gumaerc-testorg/15.075j-fall-2011/content/pages/syllabus.md

 Computing
 ---------

-We will use Excel, R, and MATLAB® in the class.
+We will use Excel, R, and MATLAB{{< sup "®" >}} in the class.
 It is not required that students learn MATLAB for the course, though we will use it in class.
 To obtain R, please visit the [R Project website](http://www.r-project.org/).

 Homework
 --------